British Shorthair

-The British Shorthair is the pedigree version of the traditional British domestic cat, with a distinctively stocky body, thick coat, and broad face.
+The British Shorthair is the pedigree version of the landrace of British domestic cat, with a distinctively stocky body, thick coat, and broad face.
 The most familiar colour variant is the "British Blue", with a solid grey-blue coat, copper-coloured eyes, and a medium-sized tail.
 The breed has also been bred in a wide range of other colours and patterns, including tabby and colourpoint.

 It ranks among the oldest known cat landraces.
 This ancient British landrace was selectively bred into one of the first pedigreed cat breeds at the end of the 19th century, and today holds full recognition status in all major cat registries.
 It remains the most popular pedigreed breed in its native country, as registered by the UK's Governing Council of the Cat Fancy (GCCF).
-Half of all kittens registered with the GCCF each year are British Shorthairs, making the British the most popular pedigree cat in the UK.
+Half of all kittens registered with the GCCF each year are British Shorthairs, making it the most popular pedigree cat in the UK.

-The breed's relatively calm temperament make it a frequent media star, notably as the inspiration for John Tenniel's famous illustration of the Cheshire Cat from Alice in Wonderland.
+The breed's relatively calm temperament makes it a frequent media star, notably as the inspiration for John Tenniel's famous illustration of the Cheshire Cat from Alice in Wonderland.
 The Cat Fanciers' Association (CFA) profile reads: "When gracelessness is observed, the British Shorthair is duly embarrassed, quickly recovering with a 'Cheshire cat smile'."

 History

-Researchers are not sure how cats first reached the British Isles.
-In many other parts of Europe, cats became common at the same time as the spread of the Roman Empire.
-However, it appears that housecats reached the British Isles before the Romans did.
+It is not known how these cats first reached the British Isles.
+In many other parts of Europe, cats became common while the Roman Empire spread.
+However, it appears that housecats reached the British Isles before the Roman invasion.

 These cats then interbred with the local European wildcat population.
 Over the centuries, their naturally isolated descendants developed into distinctively large, robust cats with a short but very thick coat, to better withstand conditions on their native islands.
 Based on artists' representations, the modern British Shorthair is unchanged from this initial type.